 The schedule changes a bit based on who is there and availability of other guides in the area day to day, but we’ll do the following main things:

-Day 1: Your journey begins as you arrive in the rugged frontier town of Kiruna.
-You’ll meet your fellow explorers.
-After a quick stop at a Swedish food dispensary, where you can grab a few extra provisions for the days ahead, we set our sights on the world-famous Ice Hotel, a breathtaking palace of frozen artistry rising from the snow, east of town.
+Part 1: The journey begins when you arrive in the rugged northern town of Kiruna.
+Here, you’ll meet your fellow explorers.
+We’ll then set our sights on the world-famous Ice Hotel, a breathtaking palace of frozen artistry rising from the snow, east of town.

-Day 2: We set out snowshoeing through the pristine dwarf birch forest, heading to a secluded spot where we’ll learn the essentials of winter survival.
+Part 2: We set out snowshoeing through the pristine mountain birch forests, heading to a secluded spot where we’ll learn the essentials of winter survival.
 We’ll start mastering winter dress, handling knives, fire-building, and winter shelter construction.
 We’ll also cover basic knots and ropes, key tools for survival.

 As night falls, we’ll ascend a nearby mountain to learn all the tricks of taking stunning Northern Lights photos as we hopefully witness the breathtaking Aurora, a shimmering display across the Arctic sky!

-Day 3: At the edge of Lake Torneträsk, where the mountains embrace the crystal-clear waters, the true spirit of the area awakens.
+Part 3: At the edge of Lake Torneträsk, where the mountains embrace the frozen waters, the true spirit of the area awakens.
 Our 20-minute hike to the remote sauna leads us through another wild area.
+Here, we’ll all learn to take a polar plunge in waters that are just above freezing.

-Day 4:Snow Shoeing and Reindeer Excursion: Stomp through the snow and walk the same trails of the Sami people.
+PART 4:Snow Shoeing and Reindeer : Stomp through the snow and walk the same trails of the Sami people.
 Experience their deep bond with the majestic reindeer, creatures that have roamed these lands for centuries.

 As darkness falls, we return to the research station, where the Northern Lights will once again (if we’re lucky) set the sky ablaze and by the end we’ll all have some epic shots of the aurora to bring home.
 Bucket list, checked.

-Day 5: We gather for a final morning debrief, warming our hands with traditional winter teas and reflecting on the natural history of the land.
-Before we part, you’ll collect your own winter survival kit.
-This is a testament to the skills you’ve mastered and will include fire-starting materials, a knife, a handmade rope and a carved utensil, and handmade rope crafted with your own hands.
+Part 5: We gather for a final morning debrief, warming our hands with traditional winter teas and reflecting on the natural history of the land.
+Before we part, you’ll collect your winter survival kit.
+This is a testament to the skills you’ve mastered and will include fire-starting materials, a knife, a handmade rope and fire-starters crafted with your own hands.

 We then journey back to Kiruna, carrying with us both the skills we learned but also the conversations and relationships formed.